Young people, children and families will find a warm welcome at Scargill!

 There is a small playroom available for parents and carers to use with their pre school children.
 We ask that children are supervised in this area and any toys taken from it are returned.

-We are only able to offer creche for babies and toddlers during the first hour of the adult sessions.
+We are only able to offer creche for babies (from 9 months old) and toddlers during the first hour of the adult sessions.
 If at all possible we may take the little ones to our playground.

 In order to best meet the individual needs of a child or young person you are bringing to Scargill House, we would find it really helpful if you could discuss any additional needs a child has before visiting.
 That way the team can work together with you to see how we can include all children in what Scargill has to offer.
 We are committed to finding ways to make it work on a case by case basis.
 Unfortunately, we are unable to offer one to one care for any individual child.
 On occasions it may be necessary for an adult from your party to attend the youth and children’s sessions with a child that has additional needs.
 We know that being a full time carer for a child with additional needs can be tiring, so please feel free to speak to us about funding to bring an extra adult along to help out.